TwinPush/ios-sdk/readme.md

     }

     func application(_ application: UIApplication, didRegisterForRemoteNotificationsWithDeviceToken deviceToken: Data) {
-        NSLog("Registered for remote notifications with token: %@", deviceToken) TwinPushManager.singleton().application(application, didRegisterForRemoteNotificationsWithDeviceToken: deviceToken)
+        NSLog("Registered for remote notifications with token: %@", deviceToken.base64EncodedString())
+        TwinPushManager.singleton().application(application, didRegisterForRemoteNotificationsWithDeviceToken: deviceToken)
     }

     func application(_ application: UIApplication, didReceiveRemoteNotification userInfo: [AnyHashable : Any]) {
         TwinPushManager.singleton().application(application, didReceiveRemoteNotification: userInfo)
     }

+    func application(_ application: UIApplication, didFailToRegisterForRemoteNotificationsWithError error: Error) {
+	    NSLog("Failed to register for remote notifications with error: %@", (error as NSError).localizedDescription) }
 }
 ~~~
 Replace `SUBDOMAIN`, `TWINPUSH_APP_ID` and `TWINPUSH_API_KEY` with the configuration values for your application in [app.twinpush.com](http://app.twinpush.com).
 The method `setupTwinPushManagerWithAppId` must be called before any other TwinPushSDK method other than setting the subdomain or changing the server URL (see below).